-Prof. Dow, Founder, Juvenile & Capital Advocacy Project
+Prof. Dow, Founder, Juvenile and Children's Advocacy Project

 JCAP’s mission is to reduce juvenile crime and delinquency and improve the long-term educational success rates and life outcomes for socially and economically disadvantaged juveniles.

 In a 2012 TEDx talk that has been viewed more than 1.4 million times, Professor Dow observed that more than 80 percent of the inmates on death row had contact with the juvenile justice system years before.
 Dow therefore proposed early intervention in the lives of at-risk juveniles as part of a strategy to improve the lives of socially and economically disadvantaged youth and thereby decrease adult crime.
 JCAP is being developed to help implement that strategy.

 JCAP provides law students with valuable opportunities to engage with the community through its mentorship program and Juvenile Record Sealing Course.
 More information about both programs is found below.

 The JCAP-First UU mentorship program is a partnership between the Juvenile Children's Advocacy Project (JCAP) and First Unitarian Universalist Church of Houston (First UU) that provides mentorship to the eighth grade class at the Lawson Academy, a charter school in the nearby Third Ward.
 The program pairs professionals or college and graduate students with individual eighth graders to provide the students with the benefit of another positive adult influence in their lives, one who can expand the range of what they believe is possible to achieve.
 Many of the children attending the Lawson Academy are considered "at risk" or are enduring economic disadvantages.
 During the program's first two years, we learned that the mentees improved their behavior, their grades, and their general outlook on life after spending time with our mentors.